d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

   - Implementation as **WebApiSkill**
   - Acquisition of credentials for the Springer API and deployment of the Azure Function for custom skill implementation.
   - Integration of the custom skill into Azure AI Search for enriching data with article information.
+  - Also here updating index and indexer files to incorporate the enriched data for querying.

 ![Skillset](./step_4_deployment/deployed_app_3.png)
 ![Enrichments JSON](./screenshots/enrichments_json.png)